REVIEW – Andaz Dubai The Palm [COVID-era]November 3, 2020

-Although our FSPP booking allowed us to order breakfast as room service for no extra charge we were intrigued to see how the restaurant breakfast would compare to the Waldorf across the road.
+Although our FSPP booking allowed us to order breakfast as room service at no extra charge, we were intrigued to see how the restaurant breakfast would compare to the Waldorf across the road.

-On approach to the restaurant you are greeted by a shimmering pool filled with rose petals, topped by a chandelier of crystal raindrops.
-If anything this is demure and understated compared to the remarkable styling of the lounge itself.
+On approach to the restaurant we were greeted by a shimmering pool filled with rose petals, topped by a chandelier of crystal raindrops.
+If anything this was demure and understated, compared to the remarkable styling of the lounge itself.